 You Do Not Have To Be Drunk To Be Charged With DWI

-DWI means Driving While Intoxicated, it does NOT mean Driving While Drunk.
-Under Texas law, the State must only prove that you were not "normal" while driving, and that the reason you were not "normal" was due to the voluntary introduction of an intoxicant.
-They may also claim that you not being "normal" was because of a combination of alcohol and legal or illegal drugs.
+DWI means driving while intoxicated.
+This is not necessarily the same as driving while drunk.
+Under Texas law, the State must only prove that you were not “normal” while driving and that the reason you were not “normal” was due to the voluntary introduction of an intoxicant.
+For DWI purposes, an intoxicant may be alcohol, or legal or illegal drugs.

-A DWI 1st is a Class B misdemeanor, usually punishable by up to six months in jail and a $2,000 fine.
-If there is an elevated breath or blood test, the punishment can be that of a Class A Misdemeanor.
-A DWI 2d is a Class A misdemeanor, punishable up to one year in the county jail and a $4,000 fine.
-A DWI 3rd is a felony, and is punishable by 2‑10 years in prison.
-Subsequent DWIs can result in an even higher prison sentence.
-This is why DWI is considered an "enhanceable" offense.
-Subsequent offenses are "enhanced" with priors.
+A first DWI offense is usually punishable by up to six months in jail and a $2,000 fine.
+An abnormally high blood alcohol concentration (BAC) reading carries even greater consequences.
+A second offense is punishable by up to one year in jail and a $4,000 fine.
+A third offense is a felony and is punishable by up to 10 years in prison.
+Subsequent DWIs carry an even lengthier prison sentence.

-We will do our very best to resolve your case in the most favorable way.
-All of us would like to see the case rejected by the prosecutor or dismissed.
-Unfortunately, as we've explained, there is no way to assure that disposition.
-If we resolve it with a negotiated plea bargain, you will have to appear before the Judge.
-It is critical that you are drug and alcohol free for every court appearance.
-You should expect to be urine tested to verify that you are drug and alcohol free.
+Russell will do his very best to resolve your case in the most favorable way.
+Ideally, he would like to see the prosecutor reject or dismiss your case.
+Unfortunately, there is no way to guarantee such an outcome.
+If you choose to plead out, you must make an appearance before the judge.
+It is critical that you are drug- and alcohol-free for every court appearance.

 We know that this is a lot of information to digest.
 Please call our firm at 254-304-6354 if you have any questions.